UofT-DSI/deep_learning_topics/slides-resources/01-overview_ai_healthcare.md

 - **Lagging Behind Other Industries:**
   - AI adoption in healthcare lags behind its adoption in other industries (e.g., finance, information, technical services).$^{8}$
-  - Various factors contribute to the slower pace, including regulatory challenges, data privacy concerns, and the complexity of healthcare systems.
+  - Various factors contribute to the slower pace, including:
+    - Regulatory barriers
+    - Challenges in data collection
+    - Algorithmic limitations
+    - Misalignment of incentives

 ---